Turnarounds

 the precipitous drop in revenue.
 In eight months, the Company

 lost $300,000.
-We were in violation of bank covenants and at
+The Company was in violation of bank covenants and at

-The largest independent shareholder/partner in the Company said
+The largest independent shareholder/co-investors in the Company said

 the turnaround “… would make a good Harvard case